j3seer/NCSC-CTF-2022-Writeup/web/Welcome to Web Universe/README.md

-At first i didn't know where to go and how to try to solve this i tried to check for robots.txt or index.php or index.html .. couldn't find anything until the source code was provided later it seems like the website is running using nginx !
+At first i didn't know where to go and how to try to solve this i tried to check for robots.txt or index.php or index.html .. couldn't find anything until i checked the source code that was provided

+it seems like the website is running using nginx !